dem-ola/Med-Bio/README.md

 This is a a small React web application (currently seven pages) for a notional small pharmaceutical company. \
 Principal users are Users (staff and patients), Patients and Prescribers.

+Please note: works best in laptop view; not currently optimised for mobile

 With this application you can:
 - Log in
 - View Users, Patients, Prescribers